Rob Zombie: 2016–present: 31, 3 from Hell, The Munsters and more albums

 On August 1, 2017, Zombie announced on his Instagram page that he had begun working on his seventh studio album.
 Guitarist John 5 described the album as "his Sgt.
 Pepper", and called it "the best Zombie record that he's ever done."
 Zombie's first song in four years, "The Triumph of King Freak (A Crypt of Preservation and Superstition)", was released on October 30, 2020.
 Deemed a "ferocious blast of big guitar metal", it serves as the first single from his seventh album The Lunar Injection Kool Aid Eclipse Conspiracy, released on March 12, 2021.
 The album was produced by Zeuss, who also produced The Electric Warlock.
 Zombie had focused primarily on filming in the years prior.

 In May 2021, it was announced that Rob Zombie, John 5, Nikki Sixx and Tommy Clufetos formed a supergroup called L.A.
 Rats.
 Their debut track, a cover of "I've Been Everywhere", is from the soundtrack to the Liam Neeson film The Ice Road.

 In June 2021, Zombie confirmed that he would direct a film adaptation of the television series The Munsters, which was released on digital, DVD, Blu-Ray, and Netflix on September 27, 2022.

+In May 2023, Zombie announced that he has begun working on his eighth solo album, which he hoped to have released by the summer of 2024.

+In the fall of 2023, Zombie co-headlined the Freaks on Parade tour with Alice Cooper, with Filter and Ministry acting as the opening acts.
+The tour spanned one month, lasting from August 24, 2023 until September 24, 2023, visiting 19 venues across the United States and Canada.

+On October 10, 2025, Zombie released the single "Punks and Demons" on streaming services coinciding with the announcement of his eighth studio album, The Great Satan.
+The album is due to be released on February 27, 2026, and is the first to feature Riggs on guitar since 2001's The Sinister Urge and the first to feature Blasko on bass since 2006's, Educated Horses.